wibeasley/RAnalysisSkeleton/documentation/oscer-steps.md

     For machines that we have full admin rights, the previous two blocks are replaced with `source("utility/install-packages.R")`.
 But this approach installs [a longer list of R packages](https://github.com/OuhscBbmc/RedcapExamplesAndPatterns/blob/master/utility/package-dependency-list.csv), which likely requires additional Linux packages.
 If you need additional Linux packages installed, contact [OSCER support](http://www.ou.edu/oscer) at support@oscer.ou.edu.

 1. Run "utility/reproduce.R" similarly as the Hello Word example above.
+    * For the html reports, pandoc should be loaded in the batch file with `module load Pandoc/2.5`.

 Next Steps & General Advice
 ---------------------------